-ABSTRACT: In order to promote the sustainable use of biomass in Latin America and other emerging countries it is the general objective of this Thematic Network to establish a transnational forum of Knowledge Centres (Universities and R&D Institutes) and SMEs from Latin America and other emerging countries and the European Union.
-The activities of the Thematic Network include the analysis of existing energy policy frameworks, the assessment of energy demand and biomass resources, the analysis of available bioenergy technologies and systems as well as the development and implementation of policy options for the promotion and deployment of bioenergy.
-The main focus will thereby be on the promotion of small- and medium-scale decentralised bioenergy systems and the large-scale implementation of bioethanol production and generation of heat and electricity based on sugar cane and other suitable biomass resources including agro-forestry residues.
+In order to promote the sustainable use of biomass in Latin America and other emerging countries it is the general objective of this Thematic Network to establish a trans-national forum of Knowledge Centres (Universities and R&D Institutes) and SMEs from Latin America and other emerging countries and the European Union.
+The activities of the Thematic Network include the analysis of existing energy policy frameworks, the assessment of energy demand and biomass resources, the analysis of available bioenergy technologies and systems as well as the development and implementation of policy options for the promotion of bioenergy.
+The main focus will thereby be on the promotion of small- and medium-scale decentralised bioenergy systems and the implementation large-scale bioethanol production and generation of heat and electricity based on sugar cane and other suitable biomass resources.